pandavsky/BHA_DocumentationSite/_posts/2016-04-08-personal-project-1.md

 - to encode music to DNA sequence

 **Exploring scenarios;**
--How does the sake song yeast work?
+- How does the sake song yeast work?
--Designing products used Sake song yeast
+- Designing products used Sake song yeast

 ###Proces